ABELMATHIOS/Lawyer-Connect/README.md

 `PayPal API`: Integrated to handle payments and donations for clients booking consultations with attorneys.

 `Stripe API`: Used for credit card payments, offering an additional payment option for clients.

+Payment Options
+The app integrates with PayPal and Stripe for online payments.
+Once a meeting is scheduled, clients can make payments via these methods.

+PayPal: Clients can use their PayPal account or card to pay for a meeting.
+Stripe: A secure way to pay using a credit/debit card.
+...

 ## 4. Features
 <a id="features"></a>